Loss Of Appetite Due To Chemotherapy

 • pizza slices or fingers

-High energy drinks
+High energy drink ideas

-• milkshakes - full cream milk with added ice-cream, cream or yoghurt and flavouring
+• milkshakes - full cream milk with added ice cream, cream or yoghurt and flavouring

 • fruit smoothies - banana or strawberries blended with milk